 P.S. if you are an Oreo lover too, check out my recipe for Oreo Macarons!

 The Oreo cookie crust for cheesecake is made by placing all the cookies in a food processor (don’t leave out the crème) and pulsing it until you have a fine crumb.
 The dough should stick together when pressed in your hand.
 This can also be achieved if you don’t have a food processor.
 Place the Oreos in a bag and crush them with a rolling pin until the desired consistency has been reached.

 Spray the bottom of your springform pan with non stick spray or grease with a bit of melted butter.
 Then dump the Oreo crumbs into the bottom of the pan and press down with your fingers.
 You want the crust to be smooth and firmly packed down.
 Let the crust harden in the freezer while you prepare the rest of the cheesecake.

 Peanut Butter Cream Cheese Filling

 This cheesecake filling is made with peanut butter and cream cheese.
-For the peanut butter, feel free to creamy or crunchy.
-If using a natural or organic peanut butter, make sure to mix it well before use.
+For the peanut butter, feel free to creamy peanut butter or chunky peanut butter.
+If using a organic or natural peanut butter, make sure to mix it well before use.
 Using a hand mixer, a whisk or a spatula, mix the peanut butter and cream cheese together.
-You'll want to mix it until there are no lumps in the mixture (except for the nuts if you choose crunchy).
+You’ll want to mix it until there are no lumps in the mixture (except for the nuts if you choose crunchy).
 If you are not using an electric mixer, let the peanut butter and cream cheese soften on the counter before use.

 When then the mixture is smooth, add in the sugar one tablespoon at a time and combine.
 Then add in the sour cream and mix well.
 I used full fat sour cream, it has a better flavor, in my opinion.
 However, feel free to use whatever sour cream you like.
 You could even substitute it for Greek yogurt, if you prefer.